-Kahawai stocks were left out of the quota management system (QMS).
-Commercial catch was unrestricted and companies knew that in future quota for the next species introduced into the QMS would be allocated based on catch history.
-Catches peaked in the late 1987-88 at about 10,000 tonnes nationally.
+Kahawai stocks were left out of the QMS.
+Commercial catch was unrestricted and companies knew that in future quota for the next species introduced would be allocated based on catch history.
+Catches peaked in the late 1987-88 at about 10,000 t nationally.

-The public was very concerned about the decline in the kahawai fishery in the late 1980s.
+The public were very concerned about the decline in the kahawai fishery in the late 1980s.
 The discontent was sufficient to spark a Ministry discussion document in 1990, looking at the issues of the time.
 Under the heading 'Need for Management Change' the document sums up the concerns of non-commercial fishers as follows: